spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/architecture.md

 ## Custom Security Group Ingress Rules

-Palette provisions a Virtual Private Network (VPC) for the control plane and worker nodes.
+Palette provisions a Virtual Private Network (VPC) for the control plane and worker nodes of AWS IaaS clusters.
 It then also creates multiple security groups, which help manage and secure the resources within the VPC.
 By default, the API Load Balancer security group allows all inbound traffic, specified using an ingress rule with the CIDR range `0.0.0.0/0` and port `6443`.

 :::warning